Santa Monica Pizza – Paris, France

 Delicious winter favorite.

-This is the kind of thing that I found really made me feel like a kitchen artist.
+I found that creating this recipe and making this dish really made me feel like a kitchen artist.

 In the summertime some friends and I had some ambitious plans to make an urban garden and planted some tomato plants.
-Well we thought we had green thumbs as the plants yielded an abundant supply of lovely red ornaments.
+We thought we had green thumbs as the plants yielded an abundant supply of lovely red ornaments.
 We had so much harvest that we began to put tomatoes into plastic bags and freeze them.
-Well when winter came I pulled the bags of tomatoes out of the freezer and let them thaw.
+When winter came I pulled the bags of tomatoes out of the freezer and let them thaw so I could work some kitchen magic.

-As they began to thaw from the outside the skin became easy to peel off and the frozen remnants went into a large cooking vessel.
 After the smoke cleared there was a delicious brew of home made tomato soup.
-This was the kind of thick and zesty home made tomato soup that warms your bones after a good winter surf and leaves you with that cozy feeling.
+This was the kind of thick and zesty home made tomato soup that warms your bones after a good winter surf and leaves you with that cozy love feeling.

 Serve with crackers.

 Thank you faithful eaters and readers.
-Since it is that time of year when all of the urban gardens around town are exploding with tomatoes, peppers, lettuce, corn, broccoli, squash, etc. it is time to explore this fun and delicious recipe.
+Since it is that time of year when all of the urban gardens around town are exploding with tomatoes, peppers, lettuce, corn, broccoli, squash and more it is time to explore this fun and delicious recipe among others.

-I never really was a “treky” but as i sit in the kitchen with my beer in one hand and the spatchula in the other and tell stories of fighting off spiders and pulling weeds with 4 inch roots with just my left hand while the aroma of cooking goodness permeates the kitchen, I know the greatness Captain Kirk must have felt cruising his way through the galaxy.
+I’m a bit of a story teller, as I have had some great experiences, but as i sit in the kitchen with my beer in one hand and a wooden spoon in the other while telling stories of fighting off spiders and pulling weeds with 3 inch roots with just my left hand while the aroma of cooking goodness permeates the kitchen, I feel the joy Shakespeare must have experienced.

 Dude out.